reduxjs/redux-toolkit/docs/usage/usage-with-typescript.md

 }
 ```

 The methods `addMany`, `upsertMany`, and `setAll` all allow you to pass in the `entities` portion of this directly with no extra conversion steps.
+However, the `normalizr` TS typings currently do not correctly reflect that multiple data types may be included in the results, so you will need to specify that type structure yourself.

 Here is an example of how that would look:

 ```ts
 type Author = { id: number; name: string }